SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/testcase.md

 ## Add Test Cases with Joule

-This section describes to create few test cases using a Joule prompt.
+This section describes how to create a few test cases using a Joule prompt.

 ## Prerequisite